Functional Hallux Limitus: The Hidden Biomechanical Driver

 Functional hallux limitus restricts big-toe motion only during weight-bearing — easy to miss on static exam but obvious during gait analysis.
 Treating it early prevents the structural arthritis that follows.

 You’re in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what functional hallux limitus means and what works.
-Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Hills.
+Call (810) 206-1402 for same-day appointment at Howell or Bloomfield Township.

 Stiff Big Toe Joint Pain Hallux Rigidus